crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 6. The [MultiXWalkViewActivityAsync](MultiXWalkViewActivityAsync.java) sample demonstrates how to create multi instance, include:
+### 6. The [XWalkViewWithMultiInstanceActivityAsync](XWalkViewWithMultiInstanceActivityAsync.java) sample demonstrates how to create multi instance, include:

 * XWalkView can create multi instance